deltachat/deltachat-pages/_posts/2018-10-22-openpgpsummit.md

-Without staging a dedicated Delta UX session an "OpenPGPSummit" verified Delta group evolved which is still chatting ... among them also Paul who gave very valuable UI feedback, also on verifications, and then had interesting plans on a new SMS/Delta bot (did you know there is experimental deltabot@codespeak.net you can chat with today, btw?) ... speaking of interest in Delta, also had good conversations with Werner from GnuPG who was curious about DeltaChat and played around with it ... or Martijn who is behind "ciphermail", an encryption gateway ...
+Without staging a dedicated Delta UX session an "OpenPGPSummit" verified Delta group evolved which is still chatting ... among them also Paul who gave valuable UI feedback, also on verifications, and then had interesting plans on a new SMS/Delta bot (did you know there is experimental deltabot@codespeak.net you can chat with today, btw?) ... speaking of interest in Delta, also had good conversations with Werner from GnuPG who was curious about DeltaChat and played around with it ... or Martijn who is behind "ciphermail", an encryption gateway ... to name just a few.

-The [Autocrypt](https://autocrypt.org) topic ran through a lot of sessions and side-talks ... there is the plan to do a "every second thursday of a month" IRC gathering, arrange for some Level 1 compliance checking, and head for a 3-4 day pre-IFF Autocrypt gathering end of March in Valencia, Spain ... not to mention likely partial gatherings around 35c3 and Fosdem before that.
-That being said this is all not about "Level 2" but rather about Level 1 consolidation and getting more people on board.
+The [Autocrypt](https://autocrypt.org) topic ran through a lot of sessions and side-talks ... in fact the first plenary talk was from Daniel about the Level 1 spec and its strong usability focus.
+There is an evolving plan to do a "every second thursday of a month" IRC gathering, arrange for some Level 1 compliance checking, and also head for a 3-4 day pre-IFF Autocrypt gathering end of March 2019 in Valencia ... not to mention likely partial gatherings around 35c3 and Fosdem before that.
+That being said this is all less about "Level 2" but rather about Level 1 consolidation and getting more people on board.
-Things take time but that's fine (tm) ...
-E-Mail is a somewhat messy, diverse, federated eco-system with many different players and several billion people using it ...  and arranging for usable interoperable encryption a collaborative challenge on many technical and social levels.
+Things take time but that's fine ...
+E-Mail is a somewhat messy, diverse, federated eco-system with many different players and several billion people using it ...  and arranging for usable interoperable encryption is a collaborative challenge on many technical and social levels.
 My impression was that "usable encryption" and "interoperability" was a shared concern with many acknowledging that it's the actual outcome for users and less the abstract properties of crypto-protocols that count.
+But maybe that's just my bias of seeing things :)

-There is more ... e.g. learned about Software Archeology from a younger guy called "Joe" during some of my personal outside sessions -- when he rescued a university from loosing access to decades of research data stored in a Solaris 7 System, located in a toilet cabin (!) with the last login from 2006 and still running a functioning internet-reachable SMTP server ...  while the last two people able to work with the machine were about to retire ... and this is just the start of the story. or "g." who does crypto-research for a quarter century, has broken a lot of systems and has a very thorough yet refreshingly pragmatic stance on crypto/security issues ... he appreciated and positively commented a lot of the concepts we are trying to employ with DeltaChat.
+There is more ... e.g. I learned about Software Archeology from a younger guy called "Joe" during some of my personal outside sessions -- when he rescued a university from loosing access to decades of research data stored in a Solaris 7 System, located in a toilet cabin (!) with the last login from 2006 and still running a functioning internet-reachable SMTP server ...  while the last two people able to work with the machine were about to retire ... and this is just the start of the story. or "g." who does crypto-research for a quarter century, and who has broken a lot of systems and has a very thorough yet refreshingly pragmatic stance on crypto/security issues ... he appreciated and positively commented a lot of the DeltaChat concepts.

 To be fair, I am only reporting here on a part of what i encountered ... after the three plenary talks saturday morning, there were 20-30 one-hour